pesimov/playground-ws-spring-tutorials/README.md

 Progress:
 Installation: IntelliJ Idea, Gradle, STS

-Dictionary within this document:
+Dictionary within this document: 'will read' refers to tutorials on the to-do list; 'completed' are tutorials which are read, run and understood.
 1. Spring.io: Validating Form Input: I ran and annotated this tutorial.
 Completed.
 2. Spring.io: Accessing Data with MongoDB: I ran and annotated this tutorial.
 Completed.
-3. Spring.io: Creating Asynchronous Methods: currently reading - will run
+3. Spring.io: Creating Asynchronous Methods: I ran and annotated this tutorial.
+Completed.
+4. Spring.io: Messaging with RabbitMQ: will read

-The completed project for the tutorials match the given tutorial projects.
+The completed tutorial projects match the given tutorials.

+Example services will be added as sub-directories to the current repo.